handley-lab/anesthetic/paper/paper.md

 LSS and CMB are consistent with one another.](2d.png)

 # aNESThetic
-``anesthetic`` acts on these outputs of nested sampling software packages.
+``anesthetic`` acts on outputs of nested sampling software packages.
 It can:

 1. Compute inferences of the Bayesian evidence[@trotta], the Kullback-Leibler[@KL] divergence of the distribution, the Bayesian model dimensionality[@dimensionality] and